 Please note, Amparo is not a counselling service.

-A support guide for people affected by suicide, with both emotional and practical support.
-People who have been bereaved by suicide used their experiences to lead the revision of this resource.
+Help is at Hand is a free support guide for people affected by suicide.
+You can download the pdf by following the link below.
+It contains both emotional and practical support.
+People who have been bereaved by suicide have used their experiences to create this resource.

 SToRMS is a fund which aims to reduce young male suicides, with a focus on training.